tylerpeterson/dotfiles/installers.md

 * Pages -- a word processing alternative to MS Word.
 * Numbers -- a table-oriented document alternative to Excel.
 * CreatorQR -- For creating 2 dimensional bar-codes that you can print out and post on things.
 Makes it more convenient to remember/access a url based on location.
-* PopClip -- For easily copying and processing highlighted text.
-Make sure to integrate with TextSoap from SetApp.
 * Due -- for pleasant reminders and countdowns that sync with my phone.
 * Mousepose -- for creating a clean space to make presentations from my laptop.
 * Notability -- for better sketch support in a notebook than Evernote, secured notebooks, and syncing with my other devices.